szh1456/szh1456.github.io/_pages/about.md

 * I am Zihang Song, currently a third-year Ph.D. student at [School of Computer Science and Electronic Engineering](https://www.surrey.ac.uk/department-electrical-electronic-engineering), [University of Surrey](https://www.surrey.ac.uk/).
-I am a member of the [the Institute for Communications Systems (ICS), home of the 5G/6G Innovation Centre (5G/6GIC)](https://www.surrey.ac.uk/institute-communication-systems), under the supervision of [Professor Yue Gao](https://www.surrey.ac.uk/people/yue-gao) and [Professor Rahim Tafazolli](https://www.surrey.ac.uk/people/rahim-tafazolli-freng).
+I am a member of [the Institute for Communications Systems (ICS), home of the 5G/6G Innovation Centre (5G/6GIC)](https://www.surrey.ac.uk/institute-communication-systems), under the supervision of [Professor Yue Gao](https://www.surrey.ac.uk/people/yue-gao) and [Professor Rahim Tafazolli](https://www.surrey.ac.uk/people/rahim-tafazolli-freng).
 I am a research assistant of the EPSRC project  [GHz bandwidth sensing (GBSense)](http://www.gbsense.net/).

 * My research interest lies in the intersection of **learning-driven cognitive communication** and **compressed signal processing**.
 I am especially interested in solving the sparse inverse problems from compressive samples of wideband radio signal and practical sensing matrices design by optimization and learning methods.

 * I am passionate about **hardward design of state-of-the-art communication systems**.
-I have developed **the first known prototype of the uniform periodic sampling architechture** [link](http://www.gbsense.net/nd.jsp?id=18&fromMid=393&fromColId=105), which achieves sparse spectrum sensing over 2GHz bandwidth by sampling at an average rate of 400MHz.
-I am also interested in development of software-defined tranceiver platforms.
+I have developed **the first known prototype of the uniform periodic sampling architecture** [link](http://www.gbsense.net/nd.jsp?id=18&fromMid=393&fromColId=105), which achieves sparse spectrum sensing over 2GHz bandwidth by sampling at an average rate of 400MHz.
+I am also interested in development of software-defined transceiver platforms.

 * I received my bachelor's and master's degree from School of Physics at Beihang University.